Mohave Power Station: Early failures

-The plant's turbine-generators suffered two early failures before 1975.
+The plant suffered two early failures before 1975.

-Both of these failures resulted in failures of the turbine-generators, and both failures occurred during unseasonably cold weather.
-The cold weather proved to be the essential clue.
+Both of these failures were of the turbine-generators, and both failures occurred during unseasonably cold weather.
+The cold weather proved to be an essential clue.
 One of the joint owners (LADWP) was assigned to determine the cause of these failures, through use of computer simulations.

 The power station and its connected 500 kV transmission systems (one to California, the other to Nevada) were subjected to extensive simulations, which ultimately led to identification of the root cause of the failures.

-When initially installed, the then-new concept of "series compensation" (sets of capacitors connected in series at the sending- and receiving-ends of the transmission lines) were installed, with the expectation that this "series compensation" would reduce or even eliminate the losses inherent with long distance power transmission lines.
+When initially installed, the then-new concept of "series compensation" (sets of capacitors connected in series at the sending- and receiving-ends of the transmission lines) were installed, with the expectation that this "series compensation" would reduce or even eliminate the losses inherent with long distance alternating-current power transmission lines (these losses do not occur with direct-current transmission).

 What was not then known, but was later identified during the simulations, which were performed in the System Development Division of LADWP, was the series resistance of the ACSR transmission lines, when under near freezing conditions, combined with the "series compensation", which was designed to counteract the series impedance of the lines, could, under certain conditions of generation and load, and low ambient temperatures, place an effective negative impedance on the generators, thereby causing a mechanical response by the turbine-generators that resulted in their destruction.

 This behavior had not been anticipated, and as it had not been anticipated, it could hardly have been simulated prior to the installation and commissioning of the power station.
-In general, such simulations focused on steady-state system behavior, not subsystem transient behavior.
+In general, such simulations formerly focused on steady-state system behavior, not subsystem transient behavior.
 These two failures caused a renewed interest in "dynamic" simulation.
 Only "static" (that is, steady-state) simulation had been done previously.

 General Electric, the manufacturer of the turbine-generators, refused to repair or replace subsequent damage—after all it had already replaced two failed turbine-generators due to reasons which were then unknown, and were subsequently proved not to be its fault—so new operational procedures were implemented to prevent subsequent failures.
 These procedures were successful, and there were no more turbine-generator failures.

-But, these new procedures would not address what later happened, due to other causes, including improper operation of the steam generator's "reheat" system, which is a usual, and necessary part of a "compound" turbine-generator system (a high-pressure 3600 rpm turbine section compounded with a lower-pressure 1800 rpm turbine section, both of which were supplied by the same steam generator, but using separate reheat "loops").
+But, these new procedures would not address what later happened, due to other causes, including improper operation of the steam generator's "superheat"/"reheat" system, which is a usual, and necessary part of a "compound" turbine-generator system (a high-pressure 3600 rpm turbine-generator section compounded with a lower-pressure 1800 rpm turbine-generator section, both of which were supplied by the same steam generator, but using separate "loops").